 The fulfilment of the provisions of this paragraph shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex 4 (in particular for conditions not tested under Annex 5) and according to the relevant tests in Annex 5.

 5.1.1.
-The activated system shall perform the DDT, manage all situations including failures, and shall be free of unreasonable risks for the vehicle occupants or any other road users.
+The activated system shall perform the DDT [within the limits of environmental and road conditions set for the system, shall] manage all situations including failures, and shall be free of unreasonable risks for the vehicle occupants or any other road users.

 The activated system shall not cause any collisions that are reasonably foreseeable and preventable.
 If a collision can be safely avoided without causing another one, it shall be avoided.
 When the vehicle is involved in a detectable collision, the vehicle shall be brought to a standstill.